An AI reading tool designed to feel like a rabbit hole, not a search result.

 Single Work Image

-Inspired by the experience of moving through a well-edited magazine.
-Following curiosity without knowing where it will lead.
-Built solo to explore what it means to design for generative output, not just traditional interfaces.
+Inspired by the feeling of a well-edited magazine, following curiosity without knowing where it leads.
+Built solo to learn what it means to design for generative output.

 Competitive Landscape